gramener/rollup-plugin-htmlparts/README.md

 ```js
 import { heading, body } from './template.html'
 ```

+Run `node_modules/.bin/rollup -c` to create the `index.min.js`, which will have the imported variables.

+## HTML structure

 Anything enclosed within `<!-- var <name> --> ... <!-- end -->` is treated as
 a HTML string and assigned to the variable `<name>`.